Jonathan Edward Caldwell

-Jonathan Edward Caldwell (born March 24, 1883, date of death unknown) was a self-taught aeronautical engineer who designed a series of bizarre aircraft and started public companies in order to finance their construction.
+Jonathan Edward Caldwell (March 24, 1883 – November 8, 1955) was a Canadian-American self-taught aeronautical engineer who designed a series of bizarre aircraft and started public companies in order to finance their construction.
 None of these was ever successful, and after his last known attempt in the later 1930s he disappeared, apparently to avoid securities fraud charges.
 His name was later connected with mythical German flying saucers, and he remains a fixture of the UFO genre.

-Little of Caldwell's early life is known, and what has been documented was reconstructed from college records.
-He appears to have been born in Hensall, Ontario, Canada, the fifth son (and one of twelve children) of William Thomas Caldwell (1848–1930) and Sarah Alice Chamberlain (1852–1933).
-He emigrated to the United States in 1910, and attended Oregon State College, from 1912 to 1913, majoring in mechanical engineering.
+Caldwell was born in Hensall, Ontario, Canada, the fifth son (and one of twelve children) of William Thomas Caldwell (1848–1930) and Sarah Alice Chamberlain (1852–1933).
+He moved to the United States in 1910 and attended Oregon State College, from 1912 to 1913, majoring in mechanical engineering.
+He formally emigrated from Canada in 1914 and applied for U.S. citizenship in 1915, while working as a farmer in Montana.
 In the 1920s, according to statements he made later in life, he became interested in aviation and began to study the fundamentals of aerodynamics.

 Cyclogyro

-In February 1923 Caldwell filed for a patent on a device he called the "cyclogyro".
+In February 1923, Caldwell filed for a patent on a device he called the "cyclogyro".
 It consisted of an airplane fuselage with two paddle-wheel like attachments in place of the wings.
 The wheels were powered by an engine in the fuselage, spun to power the upper portion of the attachments forward – clockwise, as seen looking left from the cockpit.
 The wheels each featured four high aspect ratio airfoils, which were able to rotate around their horizontal axis in order to change their pitch.

 By changing the pitch continually through the entire rotation, the lift of the airfoils could be tuned to produce thrust in any direction.
 For instance, to lift off vertically the airfoils were pitched to have a positive angle of attack only at the top of their rotation, just generating lift only at that point.
 In forward flight the angle at the top of the arc would be reduced to make the lift neutral, but they would retain their positive angle even through the forward part of the circle, producing forward thrust.
 By changing the angle in this fashion, the aircraft could be "lifted" in any direction, with differential thrust between the two "wings" allowing yaw to be applied.

 Caldwell formed Gravity Aeroplane Company in Reno, Nevada (Caldwell was living in Santa Monica at the time) and issued stock in 1928.
-Their company stationary included an illustration showing the cyclogyro, a version with four airfoils per "wing", attached on the fuselage end to a large disk and the outer end to a cross-like support.
+Their company stationery included an illustration showing the cyclogyro, a version with four airfoils per "wing", attached on the fuselage end to a large disk and the outer end to a cross-like support.